-Subchapter U, Indoor and Outdoor Active Play Space and Equipment Division 1, Minimum Safety Requirements December 2010
+Subchapter U, Indoor and Outdoor Active Play Space and Equipment Division 1, Minimum Safety Requirements

 - (a) Yes.
-Children younger than five years of age must not be allowed to use the following pieces of equipment at or away from the child-care home:

-- (1) Free standing arch climbers [Medium-High];

-- (2) Free standing climbing pieces with flexible parts [Medium-High];

-- (3) Fulcrum seesaws [Medium-High];

-- (4) Log rolls [Medium-High];

-- (5) Spiral slides with more than one 360 degree turn [Medium-High];

-- (6) Track rides [Medium-High]

-- (b) In addition, children younger than four years of age must not be allowed to use the following pieces of equipment at or away from the child-care home:

-- (1) Chain or cable walks [Medium-High];

-- (2) Horizontal ladders [Medium-High];
+Children younger than five years of age must not be allowed to use the following pieces of equipment at or away from the child-care home: - (1) Free standing arch climbers [Medium-High]; - (2) Free standing climbing pieces with flexible parts [Medium-High]; - (3) Fulcrum seesaws [Medium-High]; - (4) Log rolls [Medium-High]; - (5) Spiral slides with more than one 360 degree turn [Medium-High]; - (6) Track rides [Medium-High] - (b) In addition, children younger than four years of age must not be allowed to use the following pieces of equipment at or away from the child-care home: - (1) Chain or cable walks [Medium-High]; - (2) Horizontal ladders [Medium-High];

 - (3) Vertical slide poles [Medium-High];

 - (4) Over-head rings [Medium-High]; or

 - (5) Parallel bars.
 [Medium-High]

 - Swinging gates have a metal post with vertical bars.
 Children place their feet between the bars and push the gate as they pivot around the post.
-Children can create a great deal of speed while playing and can be thrown from this piece of equipment resulting in serious injury. - Children ages 2 through 5 years have not developed the upper body strength, balance, postural control, and coordination required to successfully and safely play on equipment such as free standing arch climbers and track rides.
+Children can create a great deal of speed while playing and can be thrown from this piece of equipment resulting in serious injury. - Children ages 2 through 5 years have not developed the upper body strength, balance, postural control, and coordination required to successfully and safely play on equipment such as free standing arch climbers and track rides. - Using a seesaw requires cooperation between children.
+Seesaws are generally not recommended for preschoolers unless they include a spring-centering device to prevent sudden contact with the ground.
+Fulcrum seesaws do not include this safety feature and as a result present a greater risk of injury to a child under five.